Played across industries and in 40+ countries

 Learn about the diverse objectives, settings and outcomes spanning groups at all levels and across industries.

-We support educators, trainers, consultants and organizational leaders.
+We support trainers, educators, consultants and organizational leaders.
 Here’s what they think.

 Headshot of Kathleen Winningham, Senior Manager of Disney University Operations and Leadership Programs at The Walt Disney Company